What Is Benzodiazepine Withdrawal?

 Post-Acute Withdrawal Symptoms (PAWS)

-Post-acute withdrawal symptoms often continue to occur for 6 months or longer after ceasing Benzodiazepine use.
+Post-acute withdrawal symptoms often continue to occur for 6 months or longer after ceasing benzodiazepine use.
 Symptoms of PAWS include:

 • Persistent anxiety